New generative design practices

 After applying the principles of generative design and selecting from a number of iterated senarios, the retained product is as followed:

-One can clearly see the bone lattice style in this design as well as some non trivial section changes at first glance.
-These non linear section changes are necessary to ensured the propagation of the efforts without strain accumulation.
+We have previously seen the bone lattice pattern where non linear pattern changes are necessary to ensured the propagation of the efforts without strain accumulation.

-In any case, we have started adopting generative design on our Siemens NX stations on most of our products.
+In practical case, we have started adopting generative design and natural patterns infill out of single materials on our Siemens NX stations on most of our products.
 This is already visible with our new GenTech 3D printed hatch latches and Cloudtech retracts.